singh-man/books/crackingTheCoding/02_linkedLists.md

 + 2  9  5
 ```

 First, we add 7 and 5 to get 12.
 The digit 2 becomes the last digit of the number, and 1 gets carried over to the next step.
-Second,  we add 1, 1, and 9 to get 11.The 1 becomes the second digit,and the other 1 gets carried over the final step.
+Second,  we add 1, 1, and 9 to get 11.The 1 becomes the second digit, and the other 1 gets carried over the final step.
 Third and finally, we add 1,6 and 2 to get 9.
-So,our value becomes 912.
+So, our value becomes 912.

-We can mimic this process recursively by adding node by node,carrying  over any "excess" data to the next node.
+We can mimic this process recursively by adding node by node, carrying  over any "excess" data to the next node.
 Let's walk through this for the below linked list:

 ```
      7 -> 1 -> 6